systemd/systemd/LICENSES/README.md

 ## Main License

-The systemd project uses single-line references to Unique Licese Identifiers as defined by the Linux Foundation's SPDX project (https://spdx.org/).
+The systemd project uses single-line references to Unique License Identifiers as defined by the Linux Foundation's SPDX project (https://spdx.org/).
 The line in each individual source file identifies the license applicable to that file.